KWATER2352/Android_Kotlin_Debugging/README.md

 - [peek](https://github.com/phw/peek) for Linux. -->

 ## Notes
 Really enjoyed debugging this project.
-I am not sure why, but as you can see from the gif, the emulator would glitch every time I clicked on a widget.
+Interested in how the app managed to retrieve the current date.
 ## License

 Copyright **2023** **Kristen Waterford**